rockwillck/CBN2Path/CBN2Path.Rcheck/00_pkg_src/CBN2Path/README.md

 end.
 However, it partially serves this purpose, as it does not include the B-CBN model and the recently developed R-CBN algorithm, which focuses on the robust inference of cancer progression pathways \[5\].
-Importantly, oth B-CBN and R-CBN algorithms for pathway quantification require exhaustive consideration and weighting of all the potential dependency structures (posets) within mutational quartets.
+Importantly, the B-CBN and R-CBN algorithms for pathway quantification require exhaustive consideration and weighting of all the potential dependency structures (posets) within mutational quartets.
 This entails re-implementation of the CBN models and adjustment of the downstream